9 steps to make your Development EV (Electric Vehicle) Ready

 2. Get a switchboard that will support your chargers

 In order to power several charging stations for the future, it is vital to have a distribution board that can maintain the charger’s capacity.
 Older residential apartment buildings are equipped with a low 63 amp single phase switchboard, this was able to meet all the needs for a standard apartment building in the past, but in the present times it will not offer you or your client a scalable solution.
 In order to prepare for the EV trend as seen in Norway and Europe, larger switchboards will be needed.
 In an Ideal world, EVSE would want a 160-250amp switchboard to use.
 As to use a 7.2 kW charger to its maximum capacity it will need 32amps of power, with 8amps of power being the minimum recommended with load management.
 Please refer to the table below

 What is Load Management?

 Load management is required where the combined power required to charge all cars plugged in exceed the building’s electrical supply infrastructure for charging EVs, whether it be at a DB, sub-board or MSB level.
 Whilst this functionality is unlikely to be required in the near term, it will be crucial in ensuring that as close to 100% of lot owners as possible can charge their EVs in the future.
-For more information on Load management refer to the photo below or the following article https://evse.com.au/blog/load-management-electric-car-charging/
+For more information see our Load management article.

 3. Design a low-cost cable run